 DNREC and the DHSS Division of Public Health are working with federal agencies to protect the environment and public health in Delaware from the effects of a group of synthetic chemicals known as PFAS.
-The department has released findings from a comprehensive study of PFAS in surface waters across
+In 2025, DNREC conducted the state’s first survey to learn what Delawareans know about

 Nationwide studies since the early 2000s indicate that PFAS exist in influent, effluent and residuals (biosolids) of wastewater treatment plants (Bogdan, D. 2021).
 Some of the most frequently detected PFAS compounds are PFAAs (perfluoroalkyl acids).
 This makes wastewater treatment plants important in managing and mitigating the environmental spread of PFAAs and a key participant in protecting both